-10.15 subsection Where this was observed in the WRP package Justification Assessment outcome Division 2 of Part 5 (cl 20) of Schedule A. For annual actual take, Table 5-3 also references Schedule I, s.
-1.3 and cl 20 of Schedule A to determine actual take for this class of water access right.
-Clause 20 of Schedule A confirms the volume of water that can be taken under this class of water access right is determined in accordance with the Native Title Act 1993.
-For annual actual take, Table 5-3 also references determinations under the Native Title Act 1993 (through s.
+10.15 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome of water access right, specified in Division 2 of Part 5 (cl 20) of Schedule A. Clause 20 of Schedule A confirms the volume of water that can be taken under this class of water access right is determined in accordance with the Native Title Act.
+For annual actual take, Table 5-3 also references determinations under the Native Title Act (through s.
 1.3 of Schedule I) to determine actual take for this class of water access right, thus making the methods consistent.
 The Authority is satisfied that the requirement has been met.
 4 The WRP describes whether the circumstances in letters (a) and/or (b) are relevant in the WRP area True WRP s.
 5.3.2 Text for accreditation at WRP s.
-5.3.2 indicates that the circumstances in letter (a) are relevant and in letter (b) are not relevant to the NSW Murray-Darling Basin Porous Rock WRP area.
+5.3.2 indicates that the circumstances in letter (a) are relevant and in letter (b) are not relevant to the WRP area.
 See assessment below for details.
-MET The WRP provides a method that is capable of accounting for the quantity of actual annual take in a way that: True WRP s.
+MET The WRP provides a method that is capable of accounting for the quantity of actual annual take in a way that: True As below See assessment below for details. includes HEW that was disposed of and used for consumptive use True WRP s.
 5.3.2 Text for accreditation at s.
-5.3.2 states that: If any current or future held or acquired environmental water in an SDL resource unit of this WRPA is disposed of and then used for consumptive
+5.3.2 states that: If any current or future held or acquired environmental water in an SDL resource unit

-10.15 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome includes HEW that was disposed of and used for consumptive use use, that use will be determined in accordance with the take method specified in Table 5-3 and section 1 of Schedule I for the take type and class of water access right, and included in the AAT.
-This means that the proposed WRP provides a method that is capable of accounting for the quantity of annual actual take in a way that includes HEW that is disposed of and used for consumptive purposes.
+10.15 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome of this WRPA is disposed of and then used for consumptive use, that use will be determined in accordance with the take method specified in Table 5-3 and section 1 of Schedule I for the take type and class of water access right and included in the AAT.
+This means that the proposed WRP provides a method that is capable of accounting for the quantity of annual actual take in a way that includes HEW.
 The Authority is satisfied that the requirement has been met. excludes water sourced from the GAB and released into and taken from a Basin water resource False WRP s.
 5.3.2 Text for accreditation at s.
-5.3.2 states that water sourced from the GAB cannot be released into and taken from the SDL resource units of this WRP area.
-Therefore, the method does not need to consider water released into and taken from the GAB.
+5.3.2 states that water sourced from the GAB cannot be released into and taken from the SDL resource units of the WRP area.
+Therefore, the method does not need to consider water released into or taken from the GAB.
 Based on this information and assessment of material to meet s.
 10.14 of the Basin Plan (effects on water resources) the Authority is satisfied that the methods account for actual take in a way that excludes water sourced from the GAB.
 The Authority is satisfied that the requirement has been met.